 At our depression treatment center, your adolescent helps shape the approach to care.
 They assist with the determination of strategies that work well.
 Similarly, they can speak up when something isn’t working.
 The goal of this interactive approach is for your teen to take ownership of healing.

 Doing so is instrumental for long-term mental health.
 Besides that, it helps your adolescent to learn how to advocate for her or himself.
 Another aspect of treatment is to counteract the symptoms of depression.
 Although they’re working on dealing with the causes, good-quality depression treatment must also assist with daily living tasks.

-At our depression treatment center, your teen undergoes life skills training.
+At our co-occurring mental health treatment center, your teen undergoes life skills training.
 For example, when your loved one feels unable to sleep, there’s exercise.
-By developing and sticking with a fun exercise routine, the teen automatically boosts the body’s feel-good neurotransmitter.
+By developing and sticking with a fun exercise routine, teens automatically boosts the body’s feel-good neurotransmitter.
 Similarly, exercise helps with promoting a healthy sleep routine.